 Selecting the right lemongrass is crucial to maintain the taste and quality of your meals.
 While making a Thai dish with the herb, you can choose between fresh and dried lemongrass.
 Fresh lemongrass comes as a preferred option for chefs because it gives a good mix of complex and bright flavours.

 On the other hand, dried lemongrass lends a woodsier flavour to your meals.
 If stir-frying is your thing, then you should definitely have finely-diced fresh lemongrass.
 Going for the dried ones doesn’t always serve the purpose well because they would dry out even more while frying.
 Nonetheless, you can freely use dried lemongrass in soups and long-simmered dishes—the meals that allow the lemongrass enough time to retain moisture.

 To pick the best lemongrass, make sure that the bottom is whitish to light green.
 In addition, the plant must be aromatic, and the leaves shouldn’t be so dry.
 Try to get it as fresh as possible for maximum fragrance.

-You can add this stalk to your soups and you will take it to the next level.
+You can add this stalk to your soups, and you will take it to the next level.
 The aroma and zestiness it brings will leave you quite pleased.
-You can also chop it finely and add it to your stir fry to get similar flavor and scent enhancements, as well as another layer of texture.
+You can also chop it finely and add it to your stir fry to get a similar flavour and scent enhancements, as well as another layer of texture.

-But this vegetable is not only amazing in dishes, the grass is also used because of its various health benefits.
-Most notably against inflammation.
+But this vegetable is not only amazing in dishes, the grass is also used because of its various health benefits, most notably, fighting against inflammation.
 It has been reported to prevent infection and growth of yeasts as well as help with levels of anxiety.
 The use of its essential oils and as tea is definitely a great addition for those looking for healthy choices.